Read Black History To Find Your Purpose

-A global tour kicks off in both of the Twin Cities and will wrap up in Ghana, where she traveled with students last summer and distributed a limited-edition 1,000 copies free of charge.
+A global tour in both Twin Cities will wrap up in Ghana, where she traveled with students last summer and distributed a limited edition of 1,000 copies for free.

 “She continued to advance social change while serving as a journalist with Chicago’s Daily Inter Ocean and the Chicago Conservator, one of the oldest African American newspaper publications in the United States.
 Justice was amazed by how Ida B. Wells used her pen to write for justice.”

 There are many people to look up to when studying black history

 Among other heroes here are the more or less mandatory, such as Rev. Dr. Martin Luther King, Jr.

 As well as the not-as-famous but groundbreaking forebears like Wells; Shirley Chisholm; lawyer, singer, actor, and professional athlete Paul Robeson; and Dr. Wangari Maathai, “who organized the Green Belt Movement with the hopes of restoring trees in her home country, Kenya.”

 Tyner states, “I chose the figures in the book based on some historical figures who have influenced my life.
 Each represents a dimension of my work: legislative advocacy [Chisholm], writing as advocacy [Wells], community organizing and civic engagement [Robeson], and lawyer as leader [Charles Hamilton Houston].”

 After little Justice’s journey of exhilarating enlightenment, “Finally, Justice was sure.
 She knew she could make a difference in the world by becoming a lawyer.
 Now, Justice could see herself more clearly.
 She was determined to use her education in the struggle for justice.
 Justice would live up to her name.”